 Unfortunately, both kinds of anxiety are pretty terrible for the human body.
-Prolonged periods of chronic anxiety can be especially bad.
+Prolonged periods of chronic stress can be horrible.
 When it’s anxious, your body releases all kinds of chemicals that heighten your alert status.
-It’s good in the short term, but damaging over a long period of time.
-Over the long run, anxiety that cannot be treated or brought under control will begin to manifest in certain physical symptoms.
+It’s good in the short term but damaging over a long period of time.
+Over the long run, anxiety that cannot be treated or brought under control will begin to manifest in specific physical symptoms.

 Symptoms of anxiety often include: